ryanjtr/MyDocs/docs/source/Contents/RISCV/wiregaurd.rst

 .. tip::

-    When in set up window, set resolution to client to get the best view.
+    When in ``Remote connection profile``, set resolution to client to get the best view.

 References
 ~~~~~~~~~~~~~~